FTC 7305 & 23606

 FTC (First Tech Challenge) Teams 7305 & 23606

-FTC (First Tech Challenge) Team 7305, the GearCats, is a middle school FIRST robotics team in Ann Arbor, Michigan.
+The GearCats is a middle school FIRST robotics team in Ann Arbor, Michigan.
 GearCats robots are constructed from custom and Tetrix components and driven by Java programming.

 Middle school students gain education in STEM fields (Science, Technology, Engineering, and Mathematics).
 As Gearcat students, we strategize, design, build, program, troubleshoot, and compete with the team robot for a chance at winning the national championship.

 For Inspiration and Recognition of Science and Technology

 Teams compete with their robots at the regional level for a chance at the state competition, and again for the world championship.
 Each match of the game is made of two alliances, red and blue.
 Each alliance is made up of two randomly selected robots.
 A robot on your alliance this match could become an opponent in the next.
 FIRST encourages Gracious Professionalism and Coopertition, where students and teams compete their hardest, yet are respectful to opponents and partners.

-FIRST Tech Challenge
+First Tech Challenge

 FTC introduces middle schoolers to FIRST robotics.
 The GearCats are FTC Teams 7305 and 23606.
 Students build robots that fit within an 18 inch cube.
 GearCats students can learn how to design, construct, wire, and program their robot, depending on what interests them.
 They also can learn how to create their own custom parts out of metal sheet, extrusions, or blocks.
 The robot program is written in Java, a powerful programming language.